 Vaccines work in different ways.
-One dose may not completely prevent infection but even if you catch monkeypox, the symptoms should not be as bad.
-The first dose prepares your immune system so it can respond much more quickly if you come into contact with monkeypox.
+One dose may not completely prevent infection but even if you catch mpox, the symptoms should not be as bad.
+The first dose prepares your immune system so it can respond much more quickly if you come into contact with mpox.
 The vaccine also takes time to work.
 It might start to work after a few days and should reach the highest protection by about 4 weeks.

 How much protection does a single dose of the vaccine give you?

 No vaccine is 100% effective.
-While the vaccine may not always prevent an individual getting monkeypox, the symptoms experience are likely to be milder.
-The first dose prepares your immune system so it can respond much more quickly if you come into contact with monkeypox.
+While the vaccine may not always prevent an individual getting mpox, the symptoms experience are likely to be milder.
+The first dose prepares your immune system so it can respond much more quickly if you come into contact with mpox.
 The vaccine also takes time to work.
 Protection will start to build after a few days and should reach highest levels after about 4 weeks.

 What’s the current stats, climate and understanding for the number of cases in the North/North West at the moment?

 Data on the outbreak is provided by UKHSA - see here for latest updates including national and regional figures by Local Authority. https://www.gov.uk/government/news/monkeypox-cases-confirmed-in-england-latest-updates